Cantera/cantera-website/pages/science/reactors/controlreactor.rst

 Control Volume Reactor
 **********************

 A homogeneous zero-dimensional reactor.
 By default, they are closed (no inlets or outlets), have fixed volume, and have adiabatic, chemically-inert walls.
-These properties may all be changed by adding appropriate components such as :py:class:`Wall`, :py:class:`MassFlowController` and :py:class:`Valve`.
+These properties may all be changed by adding appropriate components such as :py:class:`Wall`, :py:class:`ReactorSurface`, :py:class:`MassFlowController`, and :py:class:`Valve`.

 A Control Volume Reactor is defined by the four state variables: